Faces of Success: Eric Paull

 “I am reaping the benefits of the tools I was given here.
 I am so much stronger and more self-confident.”

 Eric wants everyone to know that they are not alone and there is help out there.
-Eric is now a father of two young children who strives to raise his kids in an open, loving, and compassionate household.
+Eric is now a father of two young children, raising them in an open, loving and compassionate household.

 As a funded agency partner of United Way, the Sexual Assault Center is able to provide mental health counseling for victims of sexual abuse/assault and non-offending parents as well as safety programs for kindergarten through grade six.